 Real Estate Wholesalers

-A real estate wholesaler is a term used to describe someone who purchases or places a discounted property under contract and then assigns or double-closes that property to a buyer, usually a house flipper, for a finder’s fee built in to the purchase price.
+A real estate wholesaler is someone who purchases or places a discounted property under contract and gets paid to assign that contract, or double-close on that property to a buyer, usually a house flipper, for a finder’s fee.

 Why would you want to pay someone else for a deal?
+In short, to save time, and money.
 A real estate wholesaler will perform all of the lead generation that you would normally have to do, to find the deal.
 A good wholesaler will have dialed in their techniques to be able to come up with more deals than you could come up with on your own, or can even participate in.

 A good wholesaler will also make sure that the deal is a win-win-win for the seller and the investor, and himself, where the seller gets a ticket out of their situation, the investor gets enough spread to make a profit, and the wholesaler gets the finder’s fee for their efforts.